PEST CONTROL : ONLINE BOOKING + ROUTE-READY INTAKE

 • The company sounds faster, calmer, and easier to trust without depending on heroics.

-The Rage Number captures the measurable pest-control leak.
-The Vibration Tax is everything the owner, office, and route coordinator carry because the front door still feels fragile: the missed-call anxiety during seasonal spikes, the route interruptions, and the suspicion that good recurring revenue is being lost quietly.
+The calculator captures the measurable pest-control leak.
+The stress cost is everything you, the office, and the route coordinator carry because the front door still feels fragile: missed-call anxiety during seasonal spikes, route interruptions, and the suspicion that good recurring revenue is being lost quietly.

 Pest control is especially exposed because responsiveness feels like competence.
 If the company sounds hard to reach when the issue feels uncomfortable or urgent, the caller does not interpret that as a staffing issue.
 They interpret it as risk.